On additive bases in infinite abelian semigroups: Preliminary results

 \subsection{Translatable semigroups and their Grothendieck groups}

 Let $T$ be a cancellative abelian semigroup.
-We let $G_T$ be the quotient of the product semigroup $T\times T$ (with coordinate-wise addition) by the equivalence relation $(a_1,a_2)\sim (b_1,b_2)$ if $a_1+b_2=a_2+b_1$.
+We let $G_T$ be the quotient of the product semigroup $T\times T$ (with coordinate-wise addition) by the equivalence relation $\mathcal{R}$ defined by $(a_1,a_2)\mathcal{R} (b_1,b_2)$ if $a_1+b_2=a_2+b_1$.
 It is clear that the equivalence relation is compatible with the addition, so that the quotient is again an abelian semigroup.
 Further the class of $(x,x)$ is a neutral element which we denote by 0 and $(a_1,a_2)+(a_2,a_1)=0$, so that $G_T$ is an abelian group.
 Also $T$ is embedded in $G_T$ via the map $x\mapsto (x+t,t)$ (for any $t\in T$).
-This group is an explicit realization of the \emph{Grothendieck group} of $T$, which may also be defined by a universal property.
+This group is called the \emph{Grothendieck group} of $T$.

 By identifying $x \in T$ with $(x,0) \in G_T$, we have $T\subset G_T$, and we observe that $G_T=T-T$.
 We will often omit the index and let $G=G_T$.

 Recall that a translatable semigroup is an infinite cancellative abelian semigroup with the property that for any $x\in T$, the set $T\setminus (x+T)$ is finite, or equivalently $T \sim x+T$.
 We now list some immediate consequences of this property that we will use frequently. \begin{lemma} Let $T$ be a translatable semigroup, $G=G_T$, and $H$ be a subgroup of finite index of $G$.
 Then \begin{enumerate} \item For any $x \in G$, we have $T \sim x+T$. \item If $A$ is a subset of $G$, then for any $x\in G$, we have $T\cap (x+A) \sim x + T\cap A$. \item If $F$ is a finite subset of $G$, then there is $t \in T$ such that $t+F \subset T$. \item For any $x\in G$, $T\cap (x+H)$ is infinite. \item $T\cap H$ is also a translatable semigroup.
 Furthermore, $H = T\cap H - T\cap H$. \item If $R$ contains a system of representatives of $G/H$ and $S\subset G$ satisfies $T\cap H \subeq S$, then $T \subeq R+S$. \end{enumerate} \end{lemma} \begin{proof} Since $G=T-T$, we may write $x=a-b$ where $(a,b)\in T^2$.
 Then